Detroit VA Re-brand

 Process

-100 Page book
+100 Page booK

 Overview:The objective was to redesign John Maeda's book "Laws of Simplicity" into a 96-page format, employing a similar approach used in a previous 16-page book project.
 Utilizing styles in Adobe InDesign facilitated the creation process with minimal issues.
 Challenges primarily arose in managing the grid system and layout adjustments, as modifications to the grid would disrupt the layout and automatically alter the book's structure within the InDesign program.

-Software:Indeisgn, Illustrator
+Software:InDeisgn, Illustrator

 Process